A lobster dinner with a wedge of lemon. Shallow DOF, focus on lobster's head.

 Brix and Brine – Al Fresco Dining in the heart of Ogunquit.
 A relaxed setting with an extensive raw bar and menu of fresh seafood, salads and New England favorites.
 This is a great place to grab a bite after a day at the beach.
 We love a drink and apps at the bar with a little slice of ocean view. www.brixbrine.com

-Jonathan’s Ogunquit – We love Johnathan’s before a show at Ogunquit Playhouse, just a block from the theater.
+Jonathan’s Ogunquit – We like Johnathan’s before a show at Ogunquit Playhouse, just a block from the theater.
 You will find casual-fine dining, a contemporary lounge atmosphere, and farm to table for over four decades from Jonathan’s farm.
 Jonathan’s sources local food products wherever possible and focuses on serving fresh, New England products.
 We always enjoy our pre-theater meal here. www.jonathansogunquit.com

 Glen and Laurence’s Favorite Restaurants…That You Can’t Walk To